Food Assistance

 412-460-FOOD

-The Supplemental Nutrition Assistance Program (SNAP) helps individuals and families make ends meet. epending on income guidelines, SNAP recipients are allotted a specific dollar amount loaded onto a debit card, which gives you the freedom to choose what you eat.
+The Supplemental Nutrition Assistance Program (SNAP) helps individuals and families make ends meet.
+Depending on income guidelines, SNAP recipients are allotted a specific dollar amount loaded onto a debit card, which gives you the freedom to choose what you eat.

 Just Harvest